The story behind Murano glass

 Murano is an island group consisting of 7 islands in the Venetian lagoon.
 The 7 islands are connected by bridges, but are not connected to Venice.
 Murano glass is thus the glass art produced on these islands.

-Venetian glassblowers have over time become known for their special techniques, the high quality of their glass art and their ability to incorporate gold and silver flakes into the different layers of the glass.
+Venetian glassblowers have over time become known for their special techniques, the high quality of their glass art and their ability to incorporate gold and silver pieces into the different layers of the glass.

 Today, Murano glass is still produced on the islands, but unfortunately many of the old characteristics have been lost in the modernization of glass art.
 That is why there is a difference between vintage and newly produced Murano glass.